Joseph de Torre

 Fr.
 Joseph de Torre at Mass, 24 August 2016.

-Joseph de Torre (May 25, 1932—May 31, 2018) was a social and political philosopher and a Roman Catholic priest.
+Joseph de Torre (May 25, 1932—May 31, 2018) was a Spanish social and political philosopher and a Roman Catholic priest.
 He is the author of books on social ethics, Catholic social teaching, modern philosophy and spirituality.
 He was a member of the Carnegie Council for Ethics in International Affairs, and the Acton Institute for the Study of Religion and Liberty.
 He earned a Bachelor of Arts from the University of Barcelona and obtained his masters and doctorate in Philosophy from the Angelicum (Rome), where he studied under Fr.
 Reginald Garrigou-Lagrange, OP.
 Residing in the Philippines since 1968, De Torre was the author of twenty books and hundreds of essays, and his Christian Philosophy has been widely used as a reference text in universities locally and abroad.
 He was fluent in Latin, Greek, Spanish and English.
 He died on May 31, 2018 after suffering from debilitating musculo-skeletal problems, macular degeneration, and pneumonia.